 Another idea that in general terms is highly prevalent among young people, is that "it should be publicly visible which recommendations for action have been implemented and which have not" (Respondent 94).
 Young people plead for a youth-based review for all new EU policy proposals and want to hold politicians and policymakers (politically) accountable for what they have (not) done with their suggestions and proposals.
+Some respondents go further and argue that "Every prime-minister or president should have a youth advisor" (Respondent 5878).
 Second, although the respondents strongly believe in young people's capacity to do politics, they also acknowledge that the simple opportunity to participate in politics is not sufficient.
 What really matters is empowerment.
-This starts with improving "political awareness" of the youth", promoting a "European identity and citizenship in the school curriculum" (Respondent 47), and providing information in an accessible way.
+This starts with improving "political awareness of the youth", promoting a "European identity and citizenship in the school curriculum" (Respondent 47), and providing information in an accessible way.
 Young people favour organising more international meetings with teenagers around the EU in the European Parliament to discuss their problems and the funding of "a European agency for political education" (Respondent 2621).
 Moreover, young people also indicate that "structures should be made more accessible and youth-friendly, making processes more tangible [...]"
 (Respondent 3244) and in the context of better tracking what has happened with their policy proposals, they suggest appointing an expert group that can assist youth representatives.
-Young people not only plead for soft power but also for structural reforms that quarantee that the voice of youth is heard.
+Young people not only plead for soft power but also for structural reforms that guarantee that the voice of youth is heard.
 Some respondents plead in that context for specific ideas such as lowering the voting age to 16 or a transnational voting list for European elections.